okristaps/bauska-visit/README.md

 # Jigsaw puzzle builder

-This repository contains a application for building, editing, and playing interactive jigsaw puzzles, designed for the Bauska Visit project.
+This repository contains a application for building, editing, and playing interactive jigsaw puzzles.
 It includes a puzzle builder tool, a public puzzle game, and utilities for image normalization and puzzle configuration.
 At the start it was intended as a game only for a specific project.
 But as it turns out i needed to build a puzzle builder tool to achieve a puzzle game.
 So here's a tool for you.
 Not the best builder, but it works :)

 ## Overview